I work outdoors making plein air studies of the land working almost exclusively across the

 I was born in Birmingham & 'bred' in Dudley.

-After studying Fine Art BA(Hons) at Exeter College of Art I secured a blacksmith apprenticeship directly after my studies in 1991.
-I developed my own upholstery & furniture design business in the late 90s, expanding into theatre design & arts-in-community projects.
+After studying Fine Art at Exeter College of Art I developed my own upholstery & furniture design business in the late 90s, expanding into arts-in-community & theatre design.

-I was awarded an AHRC scholarship in 2002, to study MA Furniture Design, specialising in funerary & commemorative design.
-On graduation I worked as a research assistant & part-time tutor of drawing, whilst developing my own commemoration-focused research.
+An AHRC scholarship in 2002 allowed me to study full time as a furniture designer at MA level.
+I specialised in commemorative design & on graduation I worked as a research assistant & part-time tutor of drawing, whilst developing my own commemoration-focused research.

-I was awarded a PhD from UCLan & the International Football Institute (the research arm of the National Football Museum) in 2017.
-My academic research considers the commemoration of my ancestor Duncan Edwards; Busby Babe, Manchester United & England football player who died as a result of injuries sustained in the 1958 Munich Air Disaster.
+I have a PhD from UCLan & the International Football Institute (the research arm of the National Football Museum).
+My academic research considers the commemoration of my ancestor Duncan Edwards.
+He was a Busby Babe, Manchester United & England football player who died after being injured in the 1958 Munich Air Disaster.

-I am in the developmental stages of a new research project investigating the commemoration of the lost or missing in the landscape & the impact of weather on the land & visitors to it.
+I am in the developmental stages of a new research project investigating the commemoration of loss in the landscape.